whitecollaralgos/Algoways/docs/broker_factory.md

 # Broker Factory Implementation

-This document describes the broker factory design that allows OpenAlgo to work with any of the 20+ supported brokers while maintaining a single common interface for the WebSocket proxy system.
-OpenAlgo allows one user to connect to one broker at a time, and the broker factory design ensures a consistent implementation across all supported brokers.
+This document describes the broker factory design that allows AlgoWays to work with any of the 20+ supported brokers while maintaining a single common interface for the WebSocket proxy system.
+AlgoWays allows one user to connect to one broker at a time, and the broker factory design ensures a consistent implementation across all supported brokers.

 ## 1. Broker Factory